faizilham/msc-thesis/main/ch5_general_function.typ

 In the simplified model, we only care about the utilization of values created inside the function, since we assume functions other than `create` and `utilize` do not create new values or have any effects.
 Since now any functions may have effects on its arguments or free variables, we also need to track the utilization of those values.

-In addition to LocalVars and ExprLabel, we now also assume each functions to have the set of parameters Param and the set of free variables FV.
-We redefine the set of construction calls Cons as the set of function calls which return utilizable types.
+In addition to LocalVars and ExprLabel, we now also assume each function to have the set of parameters Param and the set of free variables FV.
+We redefine the set of construction calls Cons as the set of function calls that return utilizable types.
 We also define the set of utilizable values from non-local sources, which are the function parameters and free variables.
 The set Src is the set of utilizable values sources, which are construction calls and non-local sources.
 $
   &"Ref" &&= "LocalVars" union "ExprLabel" union "NonLocal" \
   &"Cons" &&= { f | f in "ExprLabel" and "RetType"(lbl(f)) "is Utilizable" }\